 Designed for a client with environmental sensitivities, +HOUSE is a manifestation of a sustainable and healthy approach to building that does not sacrifice design.
 Sited along the banks of a stream-fed pond, this four-season home is nestled into a natural verdant slope.
-Extensive 14-foot-high glazing offers expansive views of the varied landscape and access to a full-length deck, while bedrooms, located on opposite ends of the rectangular plan, bookend the open living spaces.
+Extensive 14-foot-high glazing offers every room in the cottage expansive views of the varied landscape and access to a full-length deck.
+Bedrooms are located on opposite ends of the rectangular plan, bookending the open living spaces.

-+ HOUSE’s quiet, clean lines and eminently functional spaces belie a wealth of complex, health-sensitive technologies beneath.
-In serving the client’s acute allergies and sensitivities, construction materials and protocols for the home were strictly prescribed.
++ HOUSE is embedded with a wealth of complex, health-sensitive materials and methods.
 Built of inert cementitious blocks that inhibit the growth of fungi and molds, the walls are finished with a natural clay plaster that requires no paint finish.
 A soy-based sealer was used for the concrete floors and counters, and untreated silk and hemp fabric was used for the curtains.

 The client was equally interested in environmentally responsible design.
-A careful approach was taken in preserving and where possible; enhancing the natural ecosystem of the region with its abundant vegetation and unique micro-climate for the area.
 Achieving a healthy house for both client and environment meant extensive research into a wide range of products and locally produced materials suited to the climate.
 A green roof, heat-mirror triple glazing, solar shading, passive ventilation and daylighting, and a geothermal system are just some of the features of this LEED Gold-certified project.